flieb/SpikeDetection-Toolbox/README.md

 The other folders have different content:
 In "*Data*" You can find the function for the signal generation, data for the filter and the spikes which are used.
 "*Algorithmen*" contains all spike detection algorithms used in this toolbox.
-For further data, necessary for the algorithms, the folder "*Misc*" was created.
+For further necessary data the folder "*Misc*" was created.

 To use the toolbox open the file *SpikeDetectionDemo.m* and add all folders to the MATLAB path.
 As soon this is done You can modify the parameters discribed in the Demo and run the script.